CSCI-442-Mines/project-2-starter/README.md

 commands, as well as a Makefile, but does not dictate how you should structure the code for external commands, pipelines, or redirection.

-It\'s **up to you** to break your code into useful helper functions, or even separate files entirely.
+It's **up to you** to break your code into useful helper functions, or even separate files entirely.

-You\'ll want to start taking a look at `src/dispatcher.c`, where `dispatch_external_command` will be the _entry point_ into your code.
-If you do it right, hopefully you\'ll find that `dispatch_external_command` turns out to just be a very short function that calls out to some of your other functions that you\'ve written.
+You'll want to start taking a look at `src/dispatcher.c`, where `dispatch_external_command` will be the _entry point_ into your code.
+If you do it right, hopefully you'll find that `dispatch_external_command` turns out to just be a very short function that calls out to some of your other functions that you've written.

 If you are just opening the starter code and want to look for somewhere to start, try this: